 However, one of the best ways to save for retirement is through a 401k plan at work.
 It’s even better if you can reach the allowed max 401k contribution limits.

-Although it may seem daunting, saving is really just a question of having some basic knowledge, a lot of discipline, and knowing the rules of the game.
+Although it may seem daunting, for participants saving is really just a question of having some basic knowledge, a lot of discipline, and knowing the rules of the game.
+For employers, they need to make sure they have the best 401k plan possible to help boost their employee’s retirement outcomes.

 Here are 7 things that you need to know about making the max 401k contribution for 2019 so that you can build a large nest-egg and have the retirement of your dreams.